nicksantamaria/git-mirroring-circleci/README.md

 [![CircleCI](https://circleci.com/gh/nicksantamaria/git-mirroring-circleci.svg?style=svg)](https://circleci.com/gh/nicksantamaria/git-mirroring-circleci)

 This project is an example of how to use CircleCI to automatically mirror a Github repository to another remote.
+CircleCI offers a [free-tier](https://circleci.com/pricing/) which is sufficient for this use-case.

 ## Usage